mrheinen/lophiid/README.md

 create rules for) of public web sites.
 More information about how to use the CLI can be found [here](./API_CLIENT.md).

+# Contributing

+Contributions are super welcome!
+Just fork the repo and send us a PR.
+Please regularly check the [CONTRIBUTING.md](./CONTRIBUTING.md) for general guidelines

 # Documentation